Installation on Unix/Linux

 You may also run make install directly after make.

-To install the hello-py Services Provider, use the following commands:
+To install the hello-py Services Provider:

 cd zoo-project/zoo-services/hello-py/